Silicateeee/Universal-Aim-Assist-Framework/README.md

 ## Disclaimer

 This project is intended for educational and research purposes only.
 Use of this software is entirely at your own risk.

+For questions or updates, join my Discord: https://discord.gg/bG8ASsGfg5